Fully renovated, the apartment for sale offers plenty of light in the Pinehurst’s largest line.

 If a creative living space isn’t enough, keep in mind that the Pinehurst features a fitness room and storage space downstairs.
 On top of that, the A Train station is at the end of the block—you don’t even have to cross the street to catch the express.
 Make this your home and you’ll have all these advantages.
 Educated buyers are just beginning to recognize the exceptional value and spacious layouts available in Hudson Heights.
 Don’t miss the opportunity to own, enjoy, and entertain in a stunning apartment of your own.

 Don’t delay: With all the demand, there isn’t enough Uptown housing, and the number of new apartments grew at the second-lowest rate in Manhattan.
 (Download the study, at the end of this paragraph.)
-Only 644 new housing units were added in the decade ending 2020, with the help of Inwood activists who have kept prices high by successfully fighting against new apartment developments.
+Only 644 new housing units were added in the decade ending 2020, with the help of Inwood activists who kept prices high by fighting against new apartment developments.
+They finally lost, but new construction is years away from opening.
 That’s good news for sellers, and if you’re one, remember that we can put a link to your listing on this page.
 Scroll down to fill out the form.

 People looking for their home to be in a welcoming spot often find our neighborhood to be the kind of place people don’t want to leave.
 While the pandemic year saw an exodus of urban residents across the country, Hudson Heights and Fort George, the neighborhood across Broadway, saw the smallest net loss of locals in Manhattan.
 Only 11 in 1,000 residents, or 1,626 people, decamped in 2020.